Florida: Honeymoon Island the best secret in Florida

 - Hours: The Honeymoon Island State Park is open from 8 a.m. until sunset, 365 days a year

-- Entry Fees: There is a $8 per vehicle or $4 for single occupant vehicle and $2 for bicycle
+- Entry Fees: There is an $8 per vehicle or $4 for single-occupant vehicle and $2 for bicycle

 - Picnic Pavilion Rental: $30 per day, plus tax

-- Parking: It has a very ample parking and there is no additional fee
+- Parking: It has very ample parking and there is no additional fee

-- Asset: Bathrooms and a cafe inside the park, they serve meals from 9 a.m. to 5 p.m., they offer beer, wine and other beverages.
-I recommend a pancake breakfast that are served on Saturdays and Sundays from 8-10:30 a.m.
+- Asset: Bathrooms and a cafe inside the park, they serve meals from 9 a.m. to 5 p.m., they offer beer, wine, and other beverages.
+I recommend a pancake breakfast that is served on Saturdays and Sundays from 8-10:30 a.m.

-- Alcohol: It is not allowed, but you can purchase at the Cafe Honeymoon
+- Alcohol: It is not allowed, but you can purchase it at the Cafe Honeymoon

 - Pets: It is allowed at the Pet Beach, but dogs must be on a 6-foot leash.